Listen up The Crown fans: you might still be rewatching season five right now, but you have another season to look forward to.

 Season five saw Dominic West's son, Senan West, 14, play Prince William.

 The last few seasons of The Crown have featured the likes of Claire Foy and Olivia Colman, who played the Queen, Vanessa Kirby and Helena Bonham Carter as Princess Margaret and Matt Smith and Tobias Menzies as Prince Philip.

-The last season saw breakout star Emma Corrin play Princess Diana, with Elizabeth Debicki taking her place in season five.
+Season four saw breakout star Emma Corrin play Princess Diana, with Elizabeth Debicki taking her place in season five.

 What have people said about season six of The Crown?

 The series' creator Peter Morgan at one point decided against a sixth season of the popular biographical drama, so we were pleased to learn that he had a change of heart.

 'As we started to discuss the storylines for series five, it soon became clear that in order to do justice to the richness and complexity of the story we should go back to the original plan and do six seasons,' he said in a statement, per Variety.

 He previously said in January 2020: 'At the outset I had imagined The Crown running for six seasons but now that we have begun work on the stories for season 5 it has become clear to me that this is the perfect time and place to stop.
 I’m grateful to Netflix and Sony for supporting me in this decision.'

 There has been talk of the timeline of The Crown season six being a little too close to the present day.
 In a recent interview with The Guardian, Helena Bonham Carter, who played Princess Margaret in seasons three and four of The Crown, weighed in on the upcoming series – saying she doesn't think it should continue.